connorstratton/connorstratton.github.io/C/README.md

 Program that reads a file of commands (commands-1.txt), and performs operations on a sample bill (bill-1.txt).
 Results of operations are written into an output file (output-file.txt).

-phone-bill is the executable file.
-To run, download all files, and run ./phone-bill commands-1.txt <output file name>.txt
+To run, download all files, compile and run with 2 arguments, the commands text file and an output text file - (commands-1.txt and <output file name>.txt)